vasudevan-palani/promise-utils/README.md

 ```

-The below way is the standard behaviour of an array of promises with a race
+The standard behaviour of an array of promises with a race
 ```

 // To race to first successfuly promise